lazee/freemarker-java-8/README.md

 ![build status](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

+**NOTICE : Version 3.0.0 has been release today (24th of August, 2024).
+It might take up to 24 hours before it is available in Maven Repository.**

 **freemarker-java-8** is a Java library that extends FreeMarker by adding support for the `java.time` API.
 It’s straightforward to integrate into your codebase and easy to use.